Max-Gabriel-Susman/argus_sensors/README.md

 source install/setup.bash
 ```

-View what executables you package has, you should now see camera_node:
+View what executables your package has, you should now see camera_node:
 ```
 ros2 pkg executables argus_sensors
 ```